showyourwork/snakemake-staging/README.md

    and `--conda` arguments) will execute the workflow as normal, without staging out any files.

-2. **Stage upload**: If you instead have Snakemake target the `zenodo-stage.zenodo.json` file (this filename can be changed by passing the `info_file` argument to the `ZenodoStage` constructor), the `expensive` rule will be executed, and the outputs will be uploaded to Zenodo, saving the record information to `zenodo-stage.zenodo.json`.
+2. **Stage upload**: If you instead have Snakemake target the `staging__upload` rule, the `expensive` rule will be executed, and the outputs will be uploaded to Zenodo, saving the record information to `zenodo-stage.zenodo.json` (this filename can be changed by passing the `info_file` argument to the `ZenodoStage` constructor).

 3. **Stage restore**: Finally, after these outputs have been uploaded to Zenodo, you can call Snakemake `--config restore=True` to disable the `expensive`